silksil/NOTES-CHEATSHEET/client/react/fundamentals/redux.md

 ```

 - The `provider` tag is a react component that communicates directly with every connect function that we create in the redux-store; allows us to get a piece of state or dispatch an action.
 - `createstore` allows you to create a new store.
+The first argument includes the reducers and the second argument includes some initial state.
 ```js
 import React from 'react';
 import ReactDOM from 'react-dom';